floooh/kc85.zig/README.md

 zig build -Drelease-fast=true
 zig build -Drelease-small=true
 ```
-(NOTE: on Linux you also need to install the ALSA, X11 and GL development packages)
+NOTE: On Linux you also need to install the ALSA, X11 and GL development packages.

 ## Build and start into KC85/2, /3 and /4